 Places, expeditions, articles

-This section contains words-n-pictures web journals of my recent trips to the John Muir Trail, California, and to the Blue Ridge Mountains of North Carolina.
+This section contains words-n-pictures web journals of my recent trips to the Spanish Sierra Nevada; the American ditto along the John Muir Trail, California; and to the Blue Ridge Mountains of North Carolina.

 Here also are some of my recent articles, written for magazines like tgo (The Great Outdoors) or Lakeland Walker, including a couple that have won awards plus others that I've particularly enjoyed writing.
 Here are also links to one or two podcasts from the Outdoors Station, and captioned images from an Edinburgh talk/slideshow on bivvy bags.